sathirak/sathirak/README.md

 - 👋 Hi, I’m @sekisaii

-- 👀 I’m interested in being a programmer
+- 🍤 Programmer based in SL

 - 🌱 I’m currently learning Docker and AWS, Azure Cloud hosting

+- 🍙 Currently designing the Keiko Webapp

 <!---
 sekisaii/sekisaii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.